 Bruce Greenwood (Batman/Bruce Wayne), Jennifer Carpenter (Selina Kyle), Scott Patterson (Commissioner James Gordon), Anthony Head (Alfred Pennyworth), Yuri Lowenthal (Harvey Dent), William Salyers (Dr Hugo Strange), John DiMaggio (Chief Harvey Bullock), Grey Griffin (Sister Leslie Thompkins), Lincoln Melcher (Dickie), Tara Strong (Marlene), David Forseth (Cyrus Gold), Kari Wuhrer (Barbara Gordon), Bob Joles (Mayor Tolliver)

 It should be said that Batman: Gotham By Gaslight the film is only loosely based on Gotham By Gaslight the graphic novel.
 There is the same overall plot of the Jack the Ripper killings having been relocated to Gotham City and Bruce Wayne being wrongly jailed for the murders.
-However, the film completely changes the identity of The Ripper – going from the newly introduced character on the printed page to offering up a jaw-droppingly unexpected suspect taken from comic-book canon.
+However, the film completely changes the identity of The Ripper – going from what was a newly introduced character on the printed page to offering up a jaw-droppingly unexpected suspect taken from comic-book canon in the film.
 The film also freely borrows elements from Master of the Future, including the world’s fair as backdrop and the fight aboard a dirigible.

 I am not a huge fan of director Sam Liu, despite the fact he has become one of the most prolific DC Universe Original Animated Films directors (this being his tenth DC Animated film).
 He does not too bad a job in adapting the look of the DC animated films to create a Victorian equivalent of Gotham City.
 Liu is not the best action director but here creates an exhilarating set-piece in the middle of the film with Batman pursuing Jack the Ripper across the rooftops and they fighting around the skin of the dirigible at the same time as the police shoot it down over the streets in flames.
 There is also a not too bad climactic sequence with Batman and Jack the Ripper fighting in a burning Ferris Wheel amid the grounds of the world’s fair.